 - How you can outsource that data collection to our all-knowing friends at Facebook and Google.

 - And how to implement and maximize psychographic segmentation.

-If you stick around for the next seven minutes, you’ll understand exactly what psychographics is, and how anyone with something to market – like, say, an ecommerce store – can use psychographics to their advantage.
+If you stick around for the next six minutes, you’ll understand exactly what psychographics is, and how anyone with something to market – like, say, an ecommerce store – can use it to their advantage.

 Psychographics refers to people’s qualitative characteristics.
-Unlike demographics – which analyzes black-and-white traits like age, income, and marital status – psychographics focuses on opinions, behaviors, and attitudes.
+Psychographics focuses on opinions, behaviors, and attitudes.
 You know, the softer stuff that’s harder to wedge into a data set.